Frequently Asked Questions (FAQ's)

 |Local – City of Livermore Impact Fees||$40 million|

-15. Q: Who will make the decision about building the project?
+14. Q: Who made the decision about building the project?

-A: The BART Board of Directors will determine whether to go forward with a BART to Livermore Extension.
-This decision will be made following completion of the environmental review process and as part of a public process that will include a public hearing before the Board of Directors.
+A: The BART Board of Directors determined whether to go forward with a BART to Livermore Extension on May 24, 2018.
+This decision was made following completion of the environmental review process and as part of a public process that included a public hearing before the Board of Directors.

-A: The Project includes 3,400 parking spaces at the proposed Isabel Station, which is projected to be sufficient to satisfy the demand for parking.
+A: The Project included 3,400 parking spaces at the proposed Isabel Station, which was projected to be sufficient to satisfy the demand for parking.
 The Dublin/Pleasanton Station currently has 2,900 parking spaces.
-A combination of garage parking and surface parking is planned for the Isabel Avenue Station area.
-Parking for bikes, taxis, buses and passenger loading/unloading will also be components of the overall station design.
+A combination of garage parking and surface parking was planned for the Isabel Avenue Station area.
+Parking for bikes, taxis, buses and passenger loading/unloading would also have been components of the overall station design.